Death by boiling: Modern times

-In the 2010 documentary El Sicario, Room 164, the masked sicario interviewee claims that the Mexican cartels boil those found to be working for the police in oil.
+In the 2010 documentary El Sicario, Room 164, the masked sicario interviewee claims that the Mexican cartels boil in oil those found to be working for the police.

 Depictions in Western culture

 Early reports of cannibals from places in the Pacific, such as Fiji and Papua New Guinea, killing Western Christian missionaries were assumed to involve some form of boiling alive.
 This became a fertile ground for film makers and especially cartoonists, whose clichéd depiction of tourists or missionaries sitting restrained in a large cauldron above a wood fire and surrounded by bone-nosed tribesmen was a staple of popular magazines and films for decades.
-Examples include the television miniseries Shōgun, the 1985 film adaptation of King Solomon's Mines and the dream sequence in the film Bagdad Café.
+Examples include both the 1980 and 2024 television adaptations of the novel Shōgun, the 1985 film adaptation of King Solomon's Mines and the dream sequence in the film Bagdad Café.

 Fromental Halévy's 1835 opera La Juive ends with Rachel (the title character) being boiled alive in a vat of oil after her relationship with the Christian prince Léopold is discovered by antisemitic state and church authorities.